trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 # The ISM Mesh File Formats

-The ISM format was developed for the book "Impementing Spectral Methods:Slgorithms for Schientists and Engineers" by David A. Kopriva and it supplies all the information needed to define high order curved elements of a spectral element mesh.
+The ISM format was developed for the book "Impementing Spectral Methods: Algorithms for Scientists and Engineers" by David A. Kopriva and it supplies all the information needed to define high order curved elements of a spectral element mesh.
 Over time the format has evolved, with version ISM-2 and ISM-MM added to include edge information, and to handle multiple materials.

 The ISM mesh file format can define either Quad or Hex elements.
 Quad elements are defined as in ISM and shown in Fig. 1 below,